alikeaudience/netty_server/readme.md

 # returned from java.net.InetAddress.getCanonicalHostName().
 advertised.listeners=PLAINTEXT://192.168.1.22:9092
 ```

+### Notes

-4. Note that for now, the Kafka's addresses are hard coded.
+For now, the Kafka's addresses are hard coded.
 May need to provide configs for the program to read from.

 ## Recommended IDE and test software
 - IntelliJ IDEA